web3/web3.js/docs/docs/guides/smart_contracts/index.md

 Actually, the `web3.eth.Contract` is typically how you access the class through a web3 instance that already has a provider setup and that may already has customized configurations.

 :::tip
+1. Importing the `web3-eth-contract` module can be beneficial if you want to reduce the size of your application instead of importing the whole `Web3` module.

-Note the difference between `Web3.eth.Contract` and `web3instance.eth.Contract` (that is usually named `web3.eth.Contract`) is that the `Web3` (with capital `W`) is used to access the objects organized in namespaces.
+2. Note the difference between `Web3.eth.Contract` and `web3instance.eth.Contract` (that is usually named `web3.eth.Contract`) is that the `Web3` (with capital `W`) is used to access the objects organized in namespaces.
 While `web3instance`, that is usually named `web3`, is to access the properties of this instance.
 :::

 Examples: